dashtaki/virta-charging-stations/README.md

 _Note: Currently just get the stations data from a json file locally._

-# Update - According to second part of assignment
+# Update - According to second part of the assignment

 ###Typescript